-Grandview Homes offers a fast, frictionless sale process, and will buy homes in nearly any condition, including homes that have serious issues.
+Grandview Homes is a regional cash buyer that acquires and resells homes in Illinois, Wisconsin, and Ohio.
+The company offers a fast, frictionless sale process, and will buy homes in nearly any condition, including homes that have serious issues.

 Customer reviews for Grandview are generally positive, but a few negative reviews mention low offers.

-While you could almost always get more money if you went through a realtor (especially one who charges low commission rates), companies like Grandview offers speed, simplicity, and convenience.
+While you could almost always get more money if you went through a realtor (especially one who charges low commission rates), companies like Grandview offer quick, hassle-free sales.
 They also tend to waive the usual costs of selling a home, such as realtor fees and closing costs.

-Sellers who understand that they're going to have to make significant price concessions in exchange for the convenience of selling a house as-is tend to have a positive experience with Grandview the vast majority of the time.
+Homeowners who understand that they're going to make a significant price concession in exchange for the convenience of selling as-is tend to have a positive experience with Grandview.

 Pros